-At City & Guilds Kineo, and in the broader City & Guilds group, we focus a lot on the skills crisis in the UK and the global economy.
+At Kineo, and in the broader City & Guilds Group, we focus a lot on the skills crisis in the UK and the global economy.
 The mismatch between the skills employers need and what would-be employees bring to the table is always staggering.
-We’ve just spent 4 exhilarating days at the Skills Show, where over 70,000 young people found out more about their futures and the skills they’ll need to be successful.
+We’ve just spent four exhilarating days at the Skills Show, where over 70,000 young people found out more about their futures and the skills they’ll need to be successful.

-As we launch our third annual Insights Report, and return from the Skills Show, we thought it was a good moment to examine that mismatch a little closer to home.
+As we launch our third annual learning insights report, and return from the Skills Show, we thought it was a good moment to examine that mismatch a little closer to home.
 So let’s look in that mirror: are L&D teams skilled up to address the business challenges that their internal clients will face in 2015?
 Or do we need to refine the skillset?

 Hey L&D - You Need Skills Too!